dalesgit/wiki-cruise/excursion-brochure-5.md

 Minimum age is 10 years.
 Minimum age to drink alcohol is 21 years.
 Natural sulfur gases may affect those with respiratory conditions.
-<a>Kilauea is an active volcano and erupts
+Kilauea is an active volcano and erupts

 Visit Liliuokalani Gardens, the largest ornamental Japanese garden outside of Japan.